 The new regiment inherited the 33rd’s title as well as its county affiliation with the West Riding of Yorkshire.

-1st Battalion was in India at the time of the merger and remained there until arriving back in Britain in 1889.
-The battalion was redeployed to Malta for three years in 1895 and also fought in the Boer War (1899-1902) at Paardeberg and Kimberley.
+At the time of the merger, 1st Battalion was in India.
+It arrived home in 1889 and then deployed to Malta for three years from 1895.
+It also fought in the Boer War (1899-1902) at Paardeberg and Kimberley.

-2nd Battalion was in Ireland in 1881, returning to England four years later.
-It then spent the rest of the 19th century in Bermuda, Nova Scotia, the West Indies, South Africa and Burma.
+Meanwhile, 2nd Battalion was in Ireland in 1881, returning to England four years later.
+It spent the rest of the 19th century in Bermuda, Nova Scotia, the West Indies, South Africa and Burma.

-The regiment’s two regular battalions were merged into one in 1948 and then deployed to Germany in 1951, followed by Korea the following year.
-There it won a battle honour at the Hook for holding off 6,500 Chinese while only losing 126 men killed, wounded or missing.
+The following year, the regiment deployed to the Korean War (1950-53), where it won a battle honour at the Hook (1953) for holding off 6,500 Chinese with only 126 men killed, wounded or missing.

-The regiment kept the peace in Cyprus from 1956 to 1957, then moved to Northern Ireland.
-It was in Kenya and British Honduras in the early 1960s before returning to occupation duties in Germany for three years in 1963 and garrison duties in Hong Kong in 1968.
+The regiment carried out peacekeeping duties in Cyprus from 1956, moving to Northern Ireland the next year.
+It was in Kenya and British Honduras (now Belize) in the early 1960s before returning to duties with the British Army of the Rhine in Germany for three years in 1963 and garrison duties in Hong Kong in 1968.